 - Add a new module

-- Save your workbook as to a .xlsm file.
+- Save your workbook as a .xlsm file.

 Function Abbreviate(strC As String) As String